 A complaint in the first instance should be taken up directly with the individual who provided the service or in his/her absence the supervisor of that area.

-If it is not possible to resolve the matter with staff member or supervisor you may direct the complaint, preferably in writing, to OSi’s Customer Service Officer, who can be contacted at:
+If it is not possible to resolve the matter with a staff member or supervisor you may direct the complaint, preferably in writing, to OSi’s Customer Service Officer, who can be contacted at:

-The Customer Service Officer will issue a formal acknowledgement within 5 working days.
+The Customer Service Officer will issue a formal acknowledgment within 5 working days.

 We will work to issue a full response to the complaint within 30 working days of receipt.

-In complex circumstances our response may be longer than 30 working days.
-In that instance we will inform the customer of that within 30 days of first receiving the initial complaint.
-We will also provide an estimate of the timescale for bringing the investigation to a conclusion, an explanation for the delay and that an update will be provided every 20 working days thereafter.
+In complex circumstances, our response may be longer than 30 working days.
+In that instance, we will inform the customer of that within 30 days of first receiving the initial complaint.
+We will also provide an estimate of the timescale for bringing the investigation to a conclusion, an explanation for the delay, and an update will be provided every 20 working days thereafter.